wiraAditya/dummy-backend/readme.md

+# README

-# run npm start to start the server
+- run npm start to start the server

-# rename example.env to .env, and replace all the setup env there to ur local machine setup
+- rename example.env to .env, and replace all the setup env there to ur local machine setup